About AMED Greetings from the president

 “Our mission is to fast-track medical research and development.”

-AMED was established in the spring of 2015 in consideration of these challenges, in addition to those yet to come.
-Our most important role is to catalyze the process of medical innovation and overcome the barriers between sectors, connecting talented individuals in order to accelerate discovery.
+AMED was established in April 2015 to catalyze the process of medical innovation and overcome the barriers between sectors, connecting talented individuals to accelerate medical research and development.

 While our progress is encouraging, we understand the challenges we face cannot be overcome without global collaboration.
-To date, we have entered into Memorandum of Cooperation agreements with several of our counterparts: NIH in the U.S., MRC in the U.K. and A*STAR in Singapore.
-We have also established offices in these countries to further reinforce our relationships.
+To date, we have entered into Memorandum of Cooperation agreements with several of our counterparts: NIH in the U.S., MRC in the U.K., A*STAR in Singapore, SEIDI in Spain and the Ministry of Health in Lithuania.
+We have also established offices in the U.S., U.K. and Singapore to further reinforce our relationships.

 Many challenges lie ahead as we work to improve health in Japan and around the world.
 However, through close cooperation with the global medical community, we can deliver the best medicine and change lives for the better.